 When negotiating the final salary, it’s important that both the employer and employee have an idea of what the standard is for that particular position.
 This will help keep the transparency and build trust.

 To keep their finger on the pulse of the industry and understand the changes that are happening within, YPI CREW set off to launch the yachtingsalaries.com website in 2016.
-There, every crew member in the industry is welcome to enter their salary along with the position they serve on a yacht.
-The process is completely anonymous and serves as a way of monitoring the industry yacht crew salaries movements.
+There, every crew member in the industry is welcome to enter their yacht crew salaries along with the position they serve on a yacht.
+The process is completely anonymous and serves as a way of monitoring the industry’s yacht crew salary movements.
 Yacht crew can also visit the site to check the anonymous data their peers have entered for reference.

-Equally, employees can use a salary report such as this as an orientation point to get an idea if a job offer is reflective of the industry and the role they serve.
+Equally, employees can use a yacht crew salary report such as this as a guide point to get an idea if a job offer is reflective of the industry and the role they serve.

 In 2016, YPI CREW launched a peer-to-peer salary comparison website for the yachting industry.
-Here, anyone working in the industry is welcome to anonymously enter their salary along with their rank.
+Here, anyone working in the industry is welcome to anonymously enter their yacht crew salary along with their rank.

-www.yachtingsalaries.com has so far attracted over 5.655 yacht crew salaries entries since its launch in 2016.
+www.yachtingsalaries.com has so far attracted over 5.655 entries since its launch in 2016, providing an informative yacht crew salary guide for employers and employees.
 Best of all, the salary data is free for anyone to access.

-The figures shown here are median values of the real salaries entered by yachting crew.
-They can be used as orientational figures but the real salary offered during the recruitment process will vary depending on the candidate’s experience, training, certificates and additional skills.
+The figures shown here are median values of the real salaries entered by yacht crew.
+They can be used as orientational figures but the real salary offered during the recruitment process will vary depending on the candidate’s experience, training, certificates, and additional skills.
 This is why, when looking for work, it’s important to have someone guiding you and championing your skills and experience.